 The Cologne Christmas Markets are some of the most famous in Europe.
 People travel from all over the world to come and soak up the magic of Christmas in this lovely German city.
 I’m lucky to call Cologne home and believe me it really is a magical place at this time of year!
 There’s nothing better to get you in the mood for Christmas than a drinking a warm Gluhwein while taking in the atmosphere of Germany’s Magical Christmas Markets.

 Introduction to the Cologne Christmas Markets

 7 Special Cologne Christmas Markets

-There are 7 fantastic Christmas Markets in Cologne.
+There are 7 fantastic Cologne Christmas Markets for you to choose from.
 Every single one has its own character and feel.
 This makes it a great place to visit for 2 or even 3 days.
 Most of the markets are all within walking distance of each other as well, so you don’t need to worry about public transport.
 However, if you do want to use the excellent tram network to get around, read more about Cologne’s travel system at the end of the post.
 You can easily wander from one market to the other, eating, drinking, shopping and taking in the atmosphere of the city.